-(b) Role of Audit committee as per Section 177 of the Companies Act, 2013
+(b) Role of Audit committee as per clause 49.

-- (c) Aakash Ltd. issued Convertible Debentures during the financial year 2011-12.
+- (c) Aakash Ltd. issued Convertible Debentures during the financial year 2014-15.
 Now it wants to alter the terms of redemption.
 Is it permissible under the provision of SEBI Regulations?
 [2] - (d) Mr. Mani was appointed as director of the company in an annual general meeting.
 He took over the office and carried on his functions as director.
 Subsequently, it was found that there were some irregularities in voting and hence the appointment was declared invalid.
 Would the acts done by Mr. Mani, while in office as director, be binding upon the company?